 Commitment to ESD in learning, teaching and research

-Bangor University is committed to becoming ‘the Sustainable University’ through the University’s Strategic Plan and sustainability policy.
+Bangor University is committed to becoming ‘the Sustainable University’ through the University’s Strategic Plan and sustainability strategy.
 By emphasising sustainability, aiming for an international and ‘best in class’ reputation for its commitment to sustainable development, and by setting short and long term targets to integrate all aspects of sustainability into daily operations, it is contributing not only to its own sustainability but also to that of the region and the world in the context of its rich, natural environment and in terms of social cohesion, financial stability, and resource efficiency.

 What this means for students is that the University provides excellent education and student experiences, and ensures that the development of the curriculum reflects this commitment to sustainable development and global citizenship.
 This approach also enhances teaching and research success by aiming to foster a culture that values and promotes sustainability alongside business and enterprise activities.